So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 One last thing.

-And we need to really get involved in as little or local as possible and and really get out there and really push it.
+And we need to really get involved in as little or local as possible and really get out there and really push it.

 Right.

-One of the most important things, and you're seeing this happen, and this is why the Bundy Ranch standoff has so much resonance, is that when local stories of federal tyranny get elevated into the national discourse, then there's the possibility of there being the change that any one individual cannot affect himself or herself, and that is obviously much more difficult from the get-go because you're talking about the far away dictatorial class in D.C.
-Jonathan from uh North Carolina, thank you very much for your call.
+One of the most important things, and you're seeing this happen, and this is why the Bundy Ranch standoff has so much resonance, is that when local stories of federal tyranny get elevated into the national discourse, then there's the possibility of there being the change that any one individual cannot affect himself or herself, and that is obviously much more difficult from the get-go because you're talking about the faraway dictatorial class in D.C.
+Jonathan from North Carolina.

 The number is 800-282-2882.

-Um I've been fortunate enough even recently to to go and talk about these issues elsewhere, and there is this Middle East war on Christians that is happening right now.
+I've been fortunate enough even recently to go and talk about these issues elsewhere.

 And let me just give you a little bit.